Sections Of This Article:

 On the other hand, returning once again to the Haldimann H9, that piece is likely to get you thinking about what is, or isn’t, a watch, and maybe about what is, or isn’t, art.

-Other examples include complications like those showing the exact positions of each planet, which can hardly be described as having a practical use for most of us, so inevitably place some degree of focus on the concept as well as the engineering accomplishment.
+Other examples include complications like those showing the exact positions of each planet, which can hardly be described as having a practical use for most of us, and so are likely to place some degree of focus on the concept as well as the engineering accomplishment.

 Art Is Personal